COMMISSION MEETING AGENDA

 Action: To approve the meeting agenda.

-A. Executive Director's Report Executive Director Murase Explanatory document: The Executive Director’s Report discusses the work of the Department based on the Commission’s Strategic Plan which reflects the principles of the U.N.
-Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
+A. Executive Director's Report Executive Director Murase Explanatory document – The Executive Director’s Report discusses the work of the Department along the 5 principles of the U.N.
+Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW): Implementation of Women & Girls Human Rights, Right to Adequate Standard of Living, Right to Bodily Integrity, Right to Adequate Healthcare, and Human Rights of Girls to Education and Social Services principles.

 IV.
 CONSENT AGENDA DISCUSSION/ACTION 5 min.